Tag: Legal status of TPG

 Australia vs Glencore, May 2021, High Court, Case No [2021] HCATrans 098

 Glencore Australia (CMPL) sold copper concentrate produced in Australia to its Swiss parent, Glencore International AG (GIAG).
 The tax authorities found, that the price paid by Glencore International AG to Glencore Australia for the copper concentrate in the relevant years according to a price sharing agreement was less than the price that might reasonably be expected to have been paid in an arm’s length dealing between independent parties.
 The tax assessment was brought to court by Glencore.
 The Federal Court of Australia found in favor of Glencore.
 The ruling of the Federal Court was appealed by the Australian tax authorities.
 On 6 November 2020, a Full Federal Court in a 3-0 ruling dismissed the appeal of the tax authorities.
 The tax authorities then submitted a application for special leave to the High Court.
-This application was dismissed by the Court in a judgement issued 20.
+Judgment This application was dismissed by the Court in a judgment issued 20.
 May 2021.
-Click here for translation Australia vs Glencore 2021 ...
+Click here for translation ...
 Read more

-South Africa vs ABC (PTY) LTD, January 2021, Tax Court of Johannesburg, Case No IT 14305
+South Africa vs FAST (PTY) LTD, January 2021, Tax Court of Johannesburg, Case No IT 14305

-South Africa vs ABC (PTY) LTD, January 2021, Tax Court of Johannesburg, Case No IT 14305
+South Africa vs FAST (PTY) LTD, January 2021, Tax Court of Johannesburg, Case No IT 14305

 ABC Ltd is in the business of manufacturing, importing, and selling chemical products.
 It has a catalyst division that is focused on manufacturing and selling catalytic converters (catalysts) which is used in the abatement of harmful exhaust emissions from motor vehicles.
 To produce the catalysts, applicant requires, inter alia, some metals known as the Precious Group of Metals (PGMs).
 It purchases the PGMs from a Swiss entity (“the Swiss Entity”).
 The PGMs are liquified and mixed with other chemicals to create coating for substrates, all being part of the manufacturing process.
 Once the manufacturing is complete, the catalysts are sold to customers in South Africa known as the original equipment manufacturers (OEMs).
 ABC Ltd and the Swiss Entity are connected parties as defined in section 1 of the ITA.
 Following an audit carried out in 2014 the revenue service issued an assessment for FY 2011 by an amount of R114 157 077.
 According to the revenue service the prices paid ...
 Read more